 - Our friend Sheva is a witch;

-- Our friends at MKD are “paid satanists” (say what?);
+- The people who run MKD are “paid satanists” (say what?);

 - Oh, and all our commenters are actually just one or two people with a great many identities, viewpoints, and writing styles.
 Sorry, dear readers.
 The vast majority of you don’t really exist.
 You heard it here first.